christophgil/ZIPsFS/README.md

 NAME
 ====

-**ZIPsFS** — FUSE-based  overlay union file system expanding ZIP files
+**ZIPsFS** - FUSE-based  overlay union file system expanding ZIP files

 SYNOPSIS
 ========

-ZIPsFS \[*ZIPsFS-options*\] *path-of-root1* *path-of-root2*  *path-of-root3*   :  \[*fuse-options*\] *mount-point*
+    ZIPsFS \[*ZIPsFS-options*\] *path-of-branch1* *path-of-branch2*  *path-of-branch3*   :  \[*fuse-options*\] *mount-point*

-## Example 1
+## Example

+### First create some example files

+    b1=~/test/ZIPsFS/writable
+    b2=~/test/ZIPsFS/branch1
+    b3=~/test/ZIPsFS/branch2
+    mnt=~/test/ZIPsFS/mnt

+    mkdir -p $b1 $b2 $b3 $mnt

+    for c in a b c d e f; do echo hello world $c >$b2/$c.txt; done for ((i=0;i<10;i++)); do echo hello world $i >$b3/$i.txt; done

+    zip --fifo $b2/zipfile1.zip <(date)  <(date '+%Y-%M-%d %H:%m %S')
+    zip --fifo $b3/zipfile2.zip <(hostname)  <(ls /)
+    zip --fifo $b3/20250131_this_is_a_mass_spectrometry_folder.d.Zip <(seq 10)

+### Now start ZIPsFS

-ZIPsFS   ~/tmp/ZIPsFS/writable ~/local/file/tree  //computer1/pub  //computer2/pub :  -f -o allow_other  ~/mnt/ZIPsFS
+    ZIPsFS   $b1 $b2 $b3 : -o allow_other  $mnt

+### Browse the virtual file tree

+    Open a file browser or another terminal and  browse the files in  ~/test/ZIPsFS/mnt/

+### Create a file in the virtual tree

+    echo "This file will be stored in ~/test/ZIPsFS/writable "> ~/test/ZIPsFS/mnt/my_file.txt

+    cat ~/test/ZIPsFS/mnt/my_file.txt

+### Real storage place of the created file

+    ls -l ~/test/ZIPsFS/writable/my_file.txt

 DESCRIPTION
 ===========

 ## Summary

-ZIPsFS acts as a union or overlay file system.
-It combines multiple file structures into one, resulting in a single directory structure that contains underlying files and sub-directories from the given sources.
-Created or modified files are stored in the first file location.
-The other file sources  are read-only and files will  never be modified.
-ZIPsFS expands ZIP files as folders.
-Normally, the folder name is formed from the ZIP file name by appending ".Contents/".
-This can be changed with rules based on file name patterns.
-Extensive configuration is possible without interrupting the  file system.
+ZIPsFS functions as a union or overlay file system, merging multiple file structures into a unified directory.
+This directory presents the underlying files and subdirectories from the specified sources (branches) as a single, cohesive structure.
+Any newly created or modified files are stored in the first file location, while all other sources remain read-only, ensuring that their files are never altered.
+ZIPsFS treats ZIP files as expandable folders, typically naming them by appending ".Contents/" to the original ZIP file name.
+However, this behavior can be customized using filename-based rules.
+Extensive configuration options allow adjustments.
+Changes can be applied without disrupting the file system.
-Specific features and performance tweaks  meet our needs for storing large data from mass spectrometry experiments.
+Additionally, ZIPsFS includes specialized features and performance optimizations tailored for efficiently storing large-scale mass spectrometry data.

+## Logs

+ZIPsFS is normally running in the foreground.
+It is recommended to use a  persistent terminal multiplexer like *tmux*.
+This allows to observe all messages and to search back in the scroll buffer.

+In addition,  log files are found in  **~/.ZIPsFS/**.

+An HTML file with status information is dynamically generated in  the generated folder **<Mount-Point>/ZIPsFS/** in the virtual  ZIPsFS file system.

 ## Configuration

-The default behavior can be modified with rules based on file names.
-The configuration files start with  *ZIPsFS_configuration*.
-They are C files.
-For changes to take effect, re-compilation and restart of ZIPsFS is necessary.

-### Re-starting ZIPsFS without affecting on-going file accesses

-Using the *-s symlink* option, ZIPsFS can be restarted without interrupting current processes.
-Ongoing computations with file access to ZIPsFS are not affected.
+The default behavior can be customized using filename-based rules.
+Configuration files, identified by the prefix ZIPsFS_configuration, are written in C. Any changes require recompilation and a restart of ZIPsFS to take effect.

+With the -s option, the updated ZIPsFS can seamlessly replace running instances without disrupting the virtual file system.

-Let MNT be the name of the apparent mount point of the FUSE file system.
+To illustrate how this works, let MNT represent the apparent mount point of the FUSE file system.
-Furthermore, we assume that we are in the parent folder of MNT since things work best with relative paths.
+Suppose we are in the parent directory of MNT, enabling the use of relative paths.
-Users who access files from ZIPsFS will use this apparent mount point.
-Strictly speaking, MNT is not the mount point, but a  symbolic link to the real mount point.
+Users access files through this apparent mount point, but in reality, MNT is a symbolic link to the actual mount point.
-The real mount is not directly accessed by the user because it changes when another instance of ZIPsFS is launched.
+The real mount point is not directly accessed by users, as it changes each time a new instance of ZIPsFS is launched.

-Let us assume that the current ZIPsFS uses the mount point *./.mountpoints/MNT/1* and that MNT is a relative symbolic link to that mount point.

-The new ZIPsFS instance  is launched using  *./.mountpoints/MNT/2* as mount point.

-With the command line option
+For example, assume the obsolete ZIPsFS instance is mounted at ./.mountpoints/MNT/1.
+When a new instance replaces it, it may use any empty directory as   mount point  and the  option:

     -s MNT

-The symbolic link will change and  refer to the mount point of the new instance.

-For the user nothing has changed and  the apparent mount point is still MNT.

-File descriptors will use the new ZIPsFS instance since the symbolic link MNT refers to the new mount point.

-However, file descriptors created before will still use the previous ZIPsFS instance.
-This should be kept alife for some minutes.
-Therefore the previous and the new ZIPsFS instance need to work in parallel for some time.
+Once the new instance is running, the symbolic link is updated to point to the new mount location.
+From the user's perspective, nothing changes - the apparent mount point remains MNT.
+To ensure uninterrupted access, the obsolete instance should remain active for a short period to allow ongoing file operations to complete.

+If MNT  is within an exported  SAMBA or NFS path the real mount points should be in the exported file tree as well.
+Include into */etc/samba/smb.conf*:

+    follow symlinks = yes

 ## Union / overlay file system

 ZIPsFS is a union or overlay file system.
 Several file locations are combined to one.
-All files in the source file trees (in above  example command three sources) can be accessed via the mount point (in the example *~/mnt/ZIPsFS*).
-When files are created or modified, they will be stored in the first file tree (in the example *~/tmp/ZIPsFS/writable*).
+When files are created or modified, they will be stored in the first file tree (in the example *~/test/ZIPsFS/writable*).
 If files exist in two locations, the left most source file system takes precedence.

-New files are created in the first file tree, while the other file sources are never modified.
-If an   empty string "" or '' is given for the first source, no writable source  is used.
+If an empty string is given for the first source, no writable branch is used.

 ## ZIP files

-Let *file.zip* be a ZIP file in any of the source file systems.
-It will  appear in the virtual file system together with a folder *file.zip.Content*.
-Normally, the folder name is formed by appending "*.Content*" to the zip file name.
+In the example the ZIP files are shown as folders with the suffix  "*.Content*".
 This can be changed in *ZIPsFS_configuration.c*.

+Extra rules specified:

+ - Mass spectrometry software expects folder names ending with *.d* rather than *.d.Zip.Content*.
+This is applied to all ZIP files with a name starting with a year and ending with .d.Zip.

-For example Sciex mass spectrometry software requires that the containing files are shown directly in the file listing rather than in a sub-folder.
+ - For example Sciex mass spectrometry software requires that the containing files are shown directly in the file listing rather than in a sub-folder.
-Bruker mass spectrometry software expects folder names ending with *.d* rather than *.d.Zip.Content*.

 ## Cache